C-L-Beck/Job-Application-Autofill-Automation/README.md

 # Job-Application-Autofill-Automation
-Autofills and Automations applying for jobs using Xpaths and python.
+Autofills and Automates filling out Job Apllications using Xpaths and python.